unicode-org/icu4x/docs/tutorials/cargo.md

 To generate your blob data, first run `cargo build` before you run `icu4x-datagen`.

+For more information on building ICU4X data, including whether to check in the postcard file to your repository, see [data_management.md](./data_management.md).

 [« Fully Working Example »](./cargo_tests/buffer)

-## Cargo.toml with Baked Provider
+## Cargo.toml with Baked Provider and build.rs

-It is possible to auto-generate baked data in your build.rs.
-Use caution with this approach since it will make your build.rs file access the network and therefore be potentially non-deterministic; do not do this if you plan to have other people depending on your crate!

-If you wish to proceed, you need to add additional dependencies as follows:
+If you wish to use baked data for ICU4X, add some additional dependencies as follows:

 ```toml
 [package]